h0ru/sudocker/README.md

 >    img           Show all the images
 >    ps            Show all the container processes
 >    ex            Execute a container.
 Use: sudocker ex <ID/NAME> <SHELL>
+>    stp           Stop a container.
+Use: sudocker stop <ID/NAME>
 >
 > ```
 > ---